Bull Moose Party: 1916

 Louisiana businessman John M. Parker ran for governor as a Progressive early in the year as the Republican Party was deeply unpopular in Louisiana.
 Parker got a respectable 37% of the vote and was the only Progressive to run for governor that year.

 Later that year, the party held its second national convention, in conjunction with the Republican National Convention as this was to facilitate a possible reconciliation.
 Five delegates from each convention met to negotiate and the Progressives wanted reunification with Roosevelt as nominee, which the Republicans adamantly opposed.
 Meanwhile, Charles Evans Hughes, a moderate Progressive, became the front-runner at the Republican convention.
 He had been on the Supreme Court in 1912 and thus was completely neutral on the bitter debates that year.
 The Progressives suggested Hughes as a compromise candidate, then Roosevelt sent a message proposing conservative senator Henry Cabot Lodge.
 The shocked Progressives immediately nominated Roosevelt again, with Parker as the vice presidential nominee.
 Roosevelt refused to accept the nomination and endorsed Hughes, who was immediately approved by the Republican convention.

 The remnants of the national Progressive party promptly disintegrated.
 Most Progressives reverted to the Republican Party, including Roosevelt, who stumped for Hughes; and Hiram Johnson, who was elected to the Senate as a Republican.
 Some leaders, such as Harold Ickes of Chicago, supported Wilson.

 1918

 All the remaining Progressives in Congress rejoined the Republican Party, except Whitmell Martin, who became a Democrat.
 No candidates ran as Progressives for governor, senator or representative.

 Later years

-Robert M. La Follette Sr. broke bitterly with Roosevelt in 1912 and ran for president on his own ticket, the 1924 Progressive Party, during the 1924 presidential election.
-From 1916 to 1932, the Taft wing controlled the Republican Party and refused to nominate any prominent 1912 Progressives to the Republican national ticket.
+Robert M. La Follette Sr. broke bitterly with Roosevelt in 1912 and ran for president on his own ticket under his own, unrelated Progressive Party, during the 1924 United States presidential election.
+From 1916 to 1932, the Taft wing controlled the Republican Party and refused to nominate any prominent former Progressives to the Republican national ticket.
 Finally, Frank Knox was nominated for vice president in 1936.
 The relative domination of the Republican Party by conservatives left many former Progressives with no real affiliation until the 1930s, when most joined the New Deal Democratic Party coalition of President Franklin D. Roosevelt.